General Hospital: Accolades and recognition

 General Hospital's cast and crew have won many awards since 1974 when the Daytime Emmy Awards were created.
 In 2012, the Creative Arts Emmy Awards were created.
-General Hospital has won 14 Daytime Emmys for Daytime Emmy Award for Outstanding Drama Series.
+General Hospital has won 16 Daytime Emmys for Daytime Emmy Award for Outstanding Drama Series.

-In June 2009, TV Guide ranked "Luke and Laura's Wedding" #45 on its list of the 100 Greatest Episodes.
+In June 2009, TV Guide ranked "Luke and Laura's Wedding" at number forty-five on its list of the 100 Greatest Episodes.
+In December 2023, Variety ranked General Hospital number eighty-eight on its list of "100 Greatest TV Shows of All Time".
+Citing the Luke and Laura pairing as reason for the soap's "stratospheric heights", the magazine also called the soap's celebration of it sixtieth anniversary a "feat".

 Broadcast

 During the 1960s, General Hospital earned decent ratings against the likes of To Tell the Truth and The Secret Storm on CBS, but there was a decline as the 1970s came, especially when NBC's Another World became highly popular.
 For two years, it also faced CBS's The Price Is Right, already a major hit.
 After continued mediocrity in the Nielsen ratings, ABC was prepared to cancel General Hospital, but decided to give it a second chance in 1978 when it expanded the show from an experimental 45 minutes to a full hour.
 However, the expansion came with an ultimatum to the producers that they had six months to improve the show's ratings.
 Gloria Monty was hired as the new executive producer, and on her first day, she spent an extra $100,000 re-taping four episodes.
 A miracle occurred thanks to Monty and head writer Douglas Marland; the show became the most-watched daytime drama by 1979, marking a rare instance of a daytime serial's comeback from near-extinction.
-During the wedding of Luke and Laura on November 17, 1981, about 30 million people tuned in to watch them exchange vows and be cursed by Elizabeth Taylor's Helena Cassadine (Constance Towers).
+During the wedding of Luke and Laura on November 17, 1981, about 30 million people tuned in to watch them exchange vows and be cursed by Elizabeth Taylor's Helena Cassadine.